Gleghorn-Lab/DSM/README.md

 ## Demos
 There are various demos with many more to come.
 For example, in `demo_dsm_ppi_full.py` (run by `python -m demos.demo_dsm_ppi_full`) we perform a test on DSM-ppi.
-We take 1000 proteins pairs from BIOGRID (real protein-protein interactions) and 1000 from Negatome (non interacting protein pairs) and mask the second sequence (SeqB) by 50%.
+We take 1000 protein pairs from BIOGRID (real protein-protein interactions) and 1000 from Negatome (non interacting protein pairs) and mask the second sequence (SeqB) by 50%.
 This acts as a sanity check, as we expect the accuracy on reconstructing real positive PPIs to be higher than the accuracy on non-interacting proteins.
 Indeed, this is the case: